motionsplan/motionsplan-dk-jekyll/_posts/2020-08-26-aerobe-taerskel.md

 <details markdown="1" class="references">
   <summary><h2 id="references">Referencer</h2></summary>

-- Ghosh, A. K. (2004).
-"Anaerobic threshold: its concept and role in endurance performance". *The Indian Journal of Medical Research*, 120(1), 26-40.
+- **Dickhuth, H. H. et al. (1999).** *The Concept of Individual Anaerobic Threshold.* International Journal of Sports Medicine, 20(2), 122–127.
+- **Faude, O., Kindermann, W., & Meyer, T. (2009).** *Lactate Threshold Concepts: How Valid are They?* Sports Medicine, 39(6), 469–490.
+- **Rogers, B., Giles, D., Draper, N., Mourot, L., & Gronwald, T. (2021).** *A new detection method for determining the aerobic threshold using heart rate variability derived threshold analysis.* Frontiers in Physiology, 12, 677717.
-- San Millán, I., & Brooks, G. A. (2018).
-"Assessment of Metabolic Flexibility and Lactate Clearance Capacity in Exercise". *Sports Medicine*, 48(2), 467-479.
+- **San Millán, I., & Brooks, G. A. (2018).** *Assessment of Metabolic Flexibility and Lactate Clearance Capacity in Exercise.* Sports Medicine, 48(2), 467–479.
-- Seiler, S. (2010).
-"What is best practice for training intensity and duration distribution in endurance athletes?". *International Journal of Sports Physiology and Performance*, 5(3), 276-291.
+- **Seiler, S. (2010).** *What is best practice for training intensity and duration distribution in endurance athletes?* International Journal of Sports Physiology and Performance, 5(3), 276–291.
 </details>